sociomantic-tsunami/microbe/README.md

 #### 0.4.5

++ updated core.remove
++ core and dom now check before they use something from a different module
-+ updated tests, docs, and comments
++ updated gulpfile, tests, docs, and comments
 + cytoplasm utils split into coreUtils and rootUtils
 + cytoplasm now accepts html strings for element creation (single or multiple elements)
 + selector strings of multiple classes arer now 10x faster
 + code cleaned of unused variables
 + many push replaces with null -> filter
++ iteration abstracted

 #### 0.4.2